nose-devs/nose2/docs/such_dsl.rst

 Test cases may optionally take one argument.
 If they do, they will be passed the :class:`unittest.TestCase` instance generated for the test.
 They can use this TestCase instance to execute assert methods, among other things.
+Test functions can also call assert methods on the top-level scenario instance, if they don't take the ``case`` argument:

+.. code-block :: python

+   @it.should("be able to use the scenario's assert methods") def test():
+       it.assertEqual(something, 'a value')

+   @it.should("optionally take an argument") def test(case):
+       case.assertEqual(case.attribute, 'some value')

-Finally, to actually generate tests, you must call ``createTests`` on the top-level scenario instance:
+Finally, to actually generate tests, you **must** call ``createTests`` on the top-level scenario instance:

 .. code-block :: python